Looking To Improve Your Piano Skills?

 This may sound like a no-brainer, but you’d be surprised at how many pianists stop challenging themselves once they’ve become semi-proficient at playing the instrument.
-Just as a bodybuilder must lift heavier weights in order to get stronger, a piano player must continually play more and more difficult pieces in order to improve.
+As with any skill, you must continually challenge yourself in order to improve.
 If you aren’t sure which piece of music you should choose to challenge yourself, ask your instructor.
 They’ll know better than anyone what your strengths and weaknesses are, and they should be able to pick a piece that’s challenging but not impossible.
 For example, if you struggle playing with your left hand they should be able to pick a piece that focuses mostly on the left hand.

 Make Sure Your Goals are Realistic

-Whether your goal is to become a music theory master or memorize your latest piece from start to finish, make sure the goals you’re setting are realistic.
-If you’re expecting to become a genius at playing the piano overnight, think again- becoming better at any instrument requires hard work, dedication, and plenty of practice.
+No matter what your goal is, make sure the goals you’re setting are realistic.
+If you’re expecting to become a genius at playing piano overnight, think again.
+Becoming better at any instrument requires hard work, dedication, and practice.
 We’re only human and, as humans, we tend to dream big.
 If you’re struggling to meet your goals, take a moment to re-evaluate them.
 Make a list and go over the list with your piano teacher.
 They will know whether your goals are realistic or too lofty based off of your current skill set.

 Learn To Play Classical Pieces

 If you’re of the mindset that “classical music is boring”, hear us out.
-Classical music might not be the most interesting genre of music to learn and play, but it can be very technically demanding.
+Classical music can be technically demanding.
 Once you start getting into some of the more complex pieces you’ll start seeing improvements in your technical abilities.
-Not only does classical music set a solid foundation of basics upon which you can expand, but it’ll challenge you to become a more well-rounded musician.
+Not only does classical music give you a solid foundation, but it’ll challenge you to become a more well-rounded musician.

 If you’ve never played classical music before, pieces by Bach and Chopin are a good place to start.
-Just make sure to choose pieces that will challenge you because, after all, you won’t improve if you only play what you already know.
+Choose pieces that will challenge you because you won’t improve if you only play what you already know.

 Practice Playing in Public

-As a pianist, it’s important that you get used to playing the piano in public without becoming a bundle of nerves.
-If you have a performance or recital in your near future, prepare yourself for the big day by putting on a mini-recital for your friends and family.
+As a pianist, it’s important that you get used to playing the piano in public.
+Prepare yourself for the gig by putting on a rehearsal for your friends and family.
 Whether you play for an audience of one or one hundred, feeling comfortable during a performance is key.

 Once you’re comfortable playing for your parents, invite some cousins or friends over for a recital.
 From there, start performing at private events, including Christmas parties, picnics, or school functions.
-Eventually, playing in front of others will be no big deal and those sweaty palms and butterflies in your stomach will become a thing of the past.
+Eventually, performing publicly won’t be a big deal and those sweaty palms will become a thing of the past.

 Get A Teacher

-One of the best things you can do to get better playing an instrument is to learn from someone who’s better than you are.
-Signing up for lessons with Music & Arts.
+One of the best things you can do to get better at piano is to learn from a teacher.
+Sign up for lessons with Music & Arts.